neelotpal-d/Water_Treatment_Plant/README.md

 # Water_Treatment_Plant
-Contains codes to run a automated water treatment plant.
+Contains codes for an Arduino Uno microcontroller to control an automated water treatment plant.
+This is a part of a doctoral project for which I designed the control system.